-Scientific Research shows that while learning a new language is easier when you are younger, it doesn’t necessarily mean only younger people can do such a thing.
+Scientific Research shows that while learning a new language is easier when you are younger, it doesn’t necessarily mean only younger people can do it.
 The ability to learn a new language does not stop as you age.
-Just like a younger person, you can do anything you want and learn anything you want if you set your mind on it.
-In this article, we will discuss the benefits of language learning for seniors.
+Just like a younger person, you can do anything you want and learn anything you desire if you set your mind on it.
+This article will discuss the benefits of language learning for seniors.

 A Healthier Mind

 The human Brain is Like a Plant.
-It needs attention to keep it from getting withered.
-In this Scenario, brain exercise is the water you give your plant.
+It needs attention not to fade away.
+In this scenario, brain exercise is what water is to a plant.
 And what is a better exercise for the brain than learning a foreign language?

 Bilingual people have better and more advanced cognitive abilities.
 When you learn a new language, you use areas of your brain that are actively connected to the areas responsible for functioning and doing tasks.
-An active mind like that will not easily allow your mental health to bring down its shields and give way to dementia or Alzheimer’s.
+An active mind will not easily allow your mental health to bring down its shields and give up to dementia or Alzheimer’s.